Glen Byam Shaw: Opera

 In 1962, despite describing himself as tone deaf, Byam Shaw accepted the post of director of productions at Sadler's Wells Opera.
 He worked closely with the company's managing director, Norman Tucker, and musical director, Colin Davis.
-Tucker's successor, Lord Harewood, recalled "a series of striking productions, including The Rake's Progress, Così fan tutte, Der Freischütz and A Masked Ball … a notable elegant and witty Die Fledermaus, Hansel and Gretel … and Gluck's Orpheus."
+Tucker's successor, Lord Harewood, recalled "a series of striking productions, including The Rake's Progress, Così fan tutte, Der Freischütz and A Masked Ball ... a notable elegant and witty Die Fledermaus, Hansel and Gretel ... and Gluck's Orpheus."

 Byam Shaw's most celebrated opera productions were in collaboration with the conductor Reginald Goodall, first The Mastersingers, the company's last major production at Sadler's Wells Theatre, and, after its move to the London Coliseum in 1968, the four operas of Wagner's Ring cycle, in which Byam Shaw's co-director was his former assistant John Blatchley.
 Byam Shaw's last collaboration with Goodall was Tristan and Isolde in 1981.

-He was awarded a CBE in 1954 and received an honorary DLitt from the University of Birmingham in 1959.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1954 New Year Honours in recognition of his work as director of the Shakespeare Memorial Theatre, Stratford-upon-Avon.
+He received an honorary DLitt from the University of Birmingham in 1959.